sunday, mid june

 in your white t-shirt

-looking up over your glasses at me, with your big eyes
+looking up over your thick glasses at me, with your big eyes

 with your snaggle-toothed smirk, mustached/